riotcku/todo-list/README.md

 ***Running the application***

-Navigate to this director on terminal.
+Navigate to this directory on terminal.
 Then, type ```gulp``` which will compile all the scss to css.

 After, navigate to the ```/server``` directory then type ```node server.js```.